Overview

 Cyclobenzaprine

 Cyclobenzaprine belongs to the drug class of cyclical antidepressants but is widely prescribed as a muscle relaxant.
-It usually comes in 2 different brand names: Flexeril or Amrix; it is also an FDA-approved drug for muscle spasms and pain due to acute muscle conditions in the body.
+It is usually available under two different brand names: Flexeril or Amrix.
+It is also a medication used to treat muscle spasms and pain associated with acute muscle conditions in the body.

 Cyclobenzaprine works on the central nervous system to help relieve the stretched muscles that cause pain.
 Usually, the recommended dose for adults is 5 to 10 mg, which should only be taken three times a day.